IntelligentImaging/CRL-2025/README.md

 # 📦 Download Pretrained Model
-The pretrained models used in our paper are available at:
+The pretrained models, datasets and all the nessacry materials used in our paper are available at:

 # Citation
 If you find the article or code helpful, please cite the journal version of our paper: